Empathy in the Conversion Funnel

 Real World Results

 Eager to see if the improvement observed in the A/B test would translate to the real world, the growth squad worked with our analytics team to track our CVR in the weeks to follow.
-Because of seasonality in the fitness industry, we would expect to see slight decrease in CVR between March and April (~1%).
+Because of seasonality in the fitness industry, we would expect to see slight increase in CVR between March and April (~1.4%).
 Instead, we have witnessed a:

-And becuase we convert roughly 10% of collected leads, we were able to add another 2.3% to our impact on acqusition.
-It is difficult to overstate how significant a 16.6% lift in acquisitions is for a company of ClassPass' size.
+And becuase we convert roughly 10% of collected emails, we were able to add another ~1% to our impact on acqusition.
+It is difficult to overstate how significant a lift of this size was for a company of ClassPass' size.

 Takeaways